 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Typically, incidence of neck pain increases with age.
-But today we’re seeing and treating more patients — younger patients — who never reported neck pain before,” says Robert Bolash, MD, a pain specialist at Cleveland Clinic.
+“Typically, incidence of neck pain increases with age,” says pain management specialist Robert Bolash, MD.
+“But today we’re seeing and treating more patients — younger patients — who never reported neck pain before.”

 How can using a smartphone or other mobile device cause so much hurt?
 It’s all in how you look at it.
 Literally.

-According to Dr. Bolash, three things happen when you drop your head:
+Three things happen when you drop your head:

 Besides muscle pain, text neck can cause a host of other health concerns.
 Sitting in a slumped position restricts your lungs’ ability to expand, impairing your lung capacity.
-Inhaling less oxygen means your heart needs to pump harder to distribute more oxygen-carrying blood through your body.
+Plus, inhaling less oxygen means your heart needs to pump harder to distribute more oxygen-carrying blood through your body.

-“A topical pain reliever may help soothe a strained tendon,” says Dr. Bolash.
+“Engaging with an occupational therapist or applying a topical pain reliever may help soothe a strained tendon,” says Dr. Bolash.
 “But, ideally, you should limit how much you’re texting.
 Composing a manuscript with your thumbs, on a screen that’s a couple of inches wide, isn’t what mobile devices were made for.”